tigrisdata/mcp-oidc-provider/example/mcp-integrated-oidc/README.md

 cp .env.example .env
 ```

-3. Configure your Auth0 application:
+3. Configure your identity provider (Auth0 or Clerk):
-   - Create an application in Auth0
+   - Create an application in your IdP dashboard
    - Set the callback URL to `http://localhost:3000/oauth/callback`
-   - Copy the domain, client ID, and client secret to `.env`
+   - Copy the credentials to `.env`

 4. Run the development server: